Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-1/README.md

-# Chapter 3 Exercise 1: Add use of middleware
+# Chapter 3 Exercise 1: Use default error handling middleware

 ## Objectives:
-* Update your project to have middleware in use
+* Examine the default error handling middleware and modify the req and res objects.

 ## Steps